BiGuideCollection/BiGuide/README.md

     -...
   -class_with_id.txt
 ```
+The images are named by the time when they were captured.

 #### <span id="5">V. Running BiGuide on Client and Server Devices
 We take the indoor scenario as an example.